mongodb-developer/kotlin-driver-quick-start/Readme.md

 ## Read

-To read the information from the database, we can use the `find` operator and let's begin by reading a random document.
+To read the information from the database, we can use the `find` operator and let's begin by reading any document.

 ```kotlin
 val collection = database.getCollection<Restaurant>(collectionName = "restaurants")